jnuho/jnuho.github.io/doc_rm_spring.md

 		detailUser.setVote_count(vote.getVote_use_count());
 		updateVoteDetailUser(detailUser);

-		// Return remaining vote count for each user after this transaction is complete
+		// Return remaining vote count for each user after the transaction is complete
-		//	in case of a vote that restrict the vote counts for each user if (!VoteLimitCountType.NOLIMIT.equals(vote.getVote_limit_cnt_type())) {
+		//	in case of a vote platform that restrict the vote counts for each user if (!VoteLimitCountType.NOLIMIT.equals(vote.getVote_limit_cnt_type())) {
 			int remain_cnt = selectRemainCnt(vote);